In Stock

 Pruning

 No pruning is required in the first year after planting.
-Allow all canes to grow undisturbed to help establish a strong root system and framework for future cropping.
+Allow all new primocanes to grow undisturbed to help establish a strong root system and framework for future cropping.
+These primocanes will become floricanes in their second year, bearing the main summer crop.

 Harvest